 Google Cloud Platform, in my opinion, is the most software engineer friendly cloud platform of them all.
 You can build your containers with Cloud Build, push them to Container Registry for running them later as serverless containers on Cloud Run.

 On top of it, you can even debug your application in production with Stackdriver debugger and get performance analysis with Stackdriver trace.

 There is a profiler if you want to use and monitoring and logging too.
 You can use all of these tools very easily with Google Cloud Run.
 For my side project, I am using trace and debugger sometimes.
 Trace has been very helpful to know the execution times for the scrapers of the project.

 5. Decreased go-to-market lead time #

 Business value is the most important thing a software engineer can deliver.
 If you choose the latest language/framework and set of technologies but the business can’t earn money, you might have already failed.
 With serverless containers on Google Cloud Run you can focus solely on delivering the right business value to your customers and decreasing time-to-market.

 You will not have to design and execute a full-on CI/CD pipeline and deployment strategy.

 Vendor lock-in and cold start are the two major issues with FAAS serverless model.
 With Google Cloud run you don’t need to worry about both these big issues for serverless containers.

-If you are convinced by now to use Serverless containers with Google Cloud Run, take Laravel or Symfony for spin.
+If you are convinced by now to use serverless containers with Google Cloud Run, take Laravel or Symfony for a spin.
 You can even try a simple NodeJs app if you like.
-All of them have the

 Run on Google Cloud button which makes deploying insanely easy.
-If you want to setup your CI/CD pipeline have a look at the cloudbuild.yml file in the Currency API NodeJs repo.
-For a general overview of Serverless Containers, please watch my talk.
+If you want to set up your CI/CD pipeline have a look at the cloudbuild.yml file in the Currency API NodeJs repo.
+For a general overview of serverless containers, please watch my talk.